 Amendment 6 includes a separate management program for the Chesapeake Bay due to the size availability of striped bass in this area.
-Based on a target fishing mortality rate of F=0.27, Maryland, Virginia, and the Potomac River Fisheries Commission (PRFC) annually establish a bay-wide quota for resident fish using the Harvest Control Model (Table 9).
-In 2011, the bay-wide quota was 8,825,510 pounds.
-Shares are allocated to Maryland, the PRFC, and Virginia based on historical harvest, and each jurisdiction then allocates portions of the quota to its recreational and commercial fisheries.
-In 2011, the bay-wide harvest was 6,839,701 pounds and within the quota.
+Based on a target fishing mortality rate of F=0.27, Maryland, Virginia, and the Potomac River Fisheries Commission (PRFC) annually establish a bay-wide quota for resident fish using the Harvest Control Model.
+In 2010, the bay-wide quota was 9,489,794 pounds.
+Shares are allocated to Maryland, the PRFC, and Virginia based on historical harvest, and each jurisdiction then allocates portions of the quota to its recreational and commercial fisheries (Table 9).
+In 2010, the bay-wide harvest was 2.2 million pounds less than the quota.
+The Bay quota was the same in 2011.